Blue Line (Bangkok): Extensions to Lak Song and Tha Phra

 The major extension of the MRT Blue Line was the 27 km extension west to Lak Song and from Tao Poon to Tha Phra with 19 stations consisting of four underground and 15 elevated stations.
 Contracts for civil work were divided into five contracts.
 Successful bids were announced in late 2010.
 On 17 February 2011, the five contracts were signed.

 Construction commenced in mid-2011 for a scheduled 2016 opening but this was subsequently delayed to 2019–2020.
 In August, 2017, BEM awarded the automatic fare collection ticket for the extension to Thales which to install its TransCity system.
 The contract also includes ongoing training and future support.
-In September 2017, BEM announced that Siemens and ST Electronics Thailand were awarded the contract (Contract 5) to supply, install and maintain the E&S systems systems, install station platform screen doors and fit out the depot.
+In September 2017, BEM announced that Siemens and ST Electronics Thailand were awarded the contract (Contract 5) to supply, install and maintain the E&S systems, install station platform screen doors and fit out the depot.
 Siemens also won the contract to supply 35 sets of rolling stock.

 In 2017, the cabinet approved the amendment of the Blue line concession with BEM, and the new agreement was signed on 31 March 2017.
-Under the new agreement, BEM will operate the new extensions from Hua Lampong to Lak Song and Bang Sue to Tha Phra.
+Under the new agreement, BEM will operate the new extensions from Hua Lamphong to Lak Song and Bang Sue to Tha Phra.
 The concession period was extended from 2029 to 2050.

 The extension was opened in stages.
 The Hua Lamphong - Lak Song extension was opened for trial service on 29 July with full commercial services commencing 29 September 2019.

 The Tao Poon - Tha Phra extension opened for limited trial services from 29 November 2019 with full commercial services commencing on 30 March 2020.